 TGbe Editor: Please change following Note in section 9.4.2.44 Multiple BSSID element (#23145)

 NOTE 5—A Reduced Neighbor Report element is not carried in the Nontransmitted BSSID Profile subelement.
 When present in the frame, the values of fields in the element, except the Same SSID subfield(s) apply to all the BSSs in the multiple BSSID set.
+In addition, the Same SSID field and the AP MLD ID field are interpreted with respect to the Transmitted BSSID (see 11.1.3.8.4).